xiaoran1/Web_Scraping/README.md

 CITATION_LIST_NAME: How the user wants to name the cited article information list file (must end by .csv)

-WEB_SCIENCE_USERNAME & WEB_SCIENCE_PASSWORD: User¡¯s email address and password that used to log into Web of Science
+WEB_SCIENCE_USERNAME & WEB_SCIENCE_PASSWORD: User's email address and password that used to log into Web of Science

 TITLE_WITH_DATE: For the cited article information collection only, the user can decides to include the retraction/correction date within the article title for search (set to 1 then) or not(set to 0 then)

 CONTINUE_WRITE: Do you want to overwrite the existing information or not, if set to be 0, the program will clean all the existing information within the generated file and replace with the new data.(Only available for citation list only mode or retraction list only mode)

+If you have any problems please contact through email: wscqkevin@gmail.com